 In-Person Sourdough Bread Boot Camp

 Invest half a day to learn a lifelong skill—real bread baking.
 I have space for only four students in this hands-on class.
 You’ll feed your starter, prepare the dough, ferment the dough and shape a loaf to take home and bake later.
-Please bring an 8- or 9-inch bowl and dish towel to transport home your shaped loaf, which you will proof and bake at home.
+Please bring an 8- or 9-inch bowl and dish towel to transport home your shaped loaf.